FDA's tobacco stance faces test with Philip Morris iQOS device

 But in July, newly appointed FDA Commissioner Scott Gottlieb proposed reducing nicotine levels in cigarettes to “non-addictive” levels while increasing development of lower-risk alternatives.
 The policy assumes that some percentage of the population will be unable or unwilling to give up nicotine.

-To make the new strategy succeed, the agency needs a stable of vetted, reduced-risk alternatives to cigarettes on the market.
-Philip Morris is one of the few companies that can finance such a long and expensive development process.
-It has spent close to $3 billion on reduced-risk products.
+To make the new strategy succeed, the agency needs a stable of vetted, reduced-risk alternatives to cigarettes.
+Philip Morris is one of the few companies that can finance such a long development process, spending close to $3 billion on reduced-risk products.

 “If this application fails, it will be clear that this is an expensive, wasteful, regulatory dead end,” said Clive Bates, a tobacco expert who runs the consulting firm Counterfactual and advocates for alternative nicotine products.